 An older woman wanders the house.
 Believed to be Abby Borden going about her chores.
 Mostly seen in the second floor hallway by guests.

-And inside that former bedroom, now guest room, where Abby was killed, sleeping visitors will feel covers tighten around them.
-Then hands running along the bed covers and over their bodies.
+And inside that guest room where Abby was killed, sleeping visitors will feel covers tighten around them.
+Hands run along the bed covers and over their bodies.

-Said to be Abby making the bed just like on that terrible Thursday morning.
+Said to be Abby making the bed.
+Just like on that Thursday morning.